DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

 4. In the AWS Management Console, go to the Elastic Beanstalk service.

-5. Click "Create environment".
+5. Click "Create application".

-6. Fill in the application details:
+6. Step 1: Configure environment:
+   - Keep the selected 'Web server environment'
-   - Application name: `flask-mod-template`
+   - Fill in the Application name: `flask-mod-template`
-   - Environment name: `Flask-mod-template-env` (automatically filled)
+   - Keep the auto-filled Environment name: `Flask-mod-template-env` (automatically filled)

-7. For Platform, choose "Python" and select the appropriate Python version.
+   - For Platform, choose "Python" and select the appropriate Python version.

-8. For Application code, choose "Sample application" for now.
+   - For Application code, keep the "Sample application" (for now)

-9. Click 'Next'.
+   - Click 'Next'

-10. On the 'Configure service access' form:
+10. Step 2: Configure service access:
     - Ensure "Use an existing service role" is selected
     - Select the "aws-elasticbeanstalk-service-role" you created earlier
-    - For EC2 key pair, select the user you created earlier
     - For EC2 instance profile, select the "aws-elasticbeanstalk-ec2-role" you created earlier

-11. Click 'Next'.
+    - Click 'Next'

 12. On the next page, click 'Skip to review'.